Activist hedge funds stepped up calls for asset sales and spin-offs in 2019: data

 “A record 99 campaigns with an M&A-related thesis were launched in 2019,” said Jim Rossman, the head of shareholder advisory at Lazard, which compiled the statistics.
 Calls for companies to be sold outright or for certain units to be divested accounted for 47% of last year’s activity, up from 35% in previous years, Rossman said.

-Some of the most noteworthy mergers and acquisition plays from last year include Carl Icahn pushing for Hewlett Packard (HPE.N) to accept a takeover offer from Xerox (XRX.N).
+Some of the most noteworthy mergers and acquisition plays from last year include Carl Icahn pushing for Hewlett Packard to accept a takeover offer from Xerox.
 Icahn owns shares in both companies.

-Icahn also pushed for a strategic review at Caesars which was later purchased by Eldorado Resorts (ERI.O).
+Icahn also pushed for a strategic review at Caesars which was later purchased by Eldorado Resorts.

-At AT&T (T.N), Elliott Management urged the company to consider selling off certain parts of its business.
-Elliott also called on Marathon Petroleum (MPC.N) to break itself apart before the company spun off its Speedway unit.
+At AT&T, Elliott Management urged the company to consider selling off certain parts of its business.
+Elliott also called on Marathon Petroleum to break itself apart before the company spun off its Speedway unit.

 The surge came as activist funds delivered their best returns in years, posting an average 18.3% return in 2019, Hedge Fund Research data show.